 The Swiss Army is well known for two things: Swiss men between ages of 19 and 34 are required to be trained and equipped to defend their neutral country, and the government commissions the construction of official Swiss Army knives from two domestic manufacturers.
-Victorinox is one of those manufacturers.
+Victorinox is one of those producers.
 Both manufacturers are required to mark near the base of the main blades of the official knives.
 The Classic SD model is labeled there with the simple designation "Victorinox Swiss Made Stainless."
 This understated description of the blade material belies its sophisticated and reliable construction.
-The steel is a proprietary blend, but works very well.
+The steel is a proprietary blend but works very well.
 It holds an edge consistently and sharpens easily.

 The Classic SD knife is designed to optimize compactness and versatility.
 As such, it is not the most ergonomic knife in our test.
 You won't spend hours cutting with the Classic.
 You won't choose to saw through thick ropes or dress wild game.
 However, all tools are easily deployed and can be operated to their intended capacity.
-Each of the three main tools (blade, file/screwdriver, and scissors) is equipped with a simple fingernail cutout and pulls out smoothly with minimal pressure.
+Each of the three main tools (blade, file/screwdriver, and scissors) is equipped with a simple fingernail cut out and pulls out smoothly with minimal pressure.
 Even after years and years of pocket-living, the tools fold out easily and smoothly.
 Encased in the sides of the Classic SD are a toothpick and pair of tweezers.
-Each of these pull out completely, and stow away with just a "friction fit" holding them in.
-It is a testament to the quality of construction that this friction hold remains tight through the life and use of a tool like this.
+Each of these pulls out completely, and stow away with just a "friction fit" holding them in.
+It is a testament to the quality of construction that this friction grip remains tight through the life and use of a tool like this.
 Careful and close manufacturing tolerances hold the tools when necessary, but give them up when the user wishes to use them.

 Again, the toy-like specifications belie the durability and quality of this inexpensive knife.
 Victorinox produces the Classic on an economy of scale.
 Corners are not cut.
 Rather, they count on generations spreading the love with gifts of Classic knives.
-The excellent stainless steel throughout, firmly affixed and colorful side plates, combined with smooth operating hinges, results in a tiny tool that inspires confidence.
+The high-quality stainless steel throughout, firmly affixed and colorful side plates, combined with smooth operating hinges, results in a tiny tool that inspires confidence.
 Aside from misplacing tweezers and toothpicks, our testers have had no trouble with the integrity of the Classic SD knife.

-shares overall dimensions somewhat similar to the Gerber STL 2.0 Fine Edge
+shares overall dimensions that are somewhat similar to the Gerber STL 2.0 Fine Edge

+.
+However, the Classic packs in far more versatility and a blade that is just as useful into that package.
 The Classic comes right out of the box equipped with a tiny split ring.
 Threading the included split ring onto your existing key chain leaves the knife free to rotate and nest in amongst your keys while carrying.
-And then in usage you have some freedom from the keys also.
+And then in usage, you have some freedom from the keys also.
 The scissors open to the end opposite the key chain.
 This leaves the keys completely out of the way of scissor usage.
-The blade and nail file open on the end adjacent to the key ring attachment.
-In application, provided you're carrying no more than five or six keys, you simply grasp the whole bundle (keys, ring, knife handle) together while using the blade or file.
+The blade and nail file open on end, adjacent to the key ring attachment.
+In application, provided you're carrying no more than five or six keys, you just grasp the whole bundle (keys, ring, knife handle) together while using the blade or file.

 Eminently portable, the Classic knife virtually disappears on most key chains.

+In our review list, no knife is equipped with more features than the Classic.
+His day-to-day use, especially for those in more cosmopolitan or business settings, the small suite of tools on the Classic is all one needs.
 When carried primarily for personal grooming, the Classic is essentially a comprehensive tool in a micro package.
 The blade, file, and scissors together rival even the most complete manicuring kits.
 And you can slice an apple with it.
 And cut your fishing line.
 And tighten the squeaky screw under your office chair.
 And tweeze that paper clip from between the keys of your computer keyboard.
 And trim the corners from your tent repair tape.
 And the list goes on and onů

 The suite of features on the Classic is just right for daily use in most settings.
 Note the tiny tweezers and toothpick in the foreground.

 The OutdoorGearLab testing team heartily recommends the Victorinox Classic SD knife for everyday carry for those who are otherwise reluctant to carry a knife.
-If you're the person who asserts that you'll never need a knife handy, we challenge you to stow this diminutive device on your keys and keep tabs of the times your pride requires you to overlook its handiness.
-Eventually you will relent and fully embrace the productivity and utility you gain as a pocket knife carrier.
+If you're the person who asserts that you'll never need a knife handy, we challenge you to stow this small device on your keys and keep tabs of the times your pride requires you to overlook its handiness.
+Eventually, you will relent and fully embrace the productivity and utility you gain as a pocket knife carrier.

 We find it remarkable that Victorinox can afford to distribute such a quality piece of equipment at this affordable price.
 It will last you as long as you can keep track of it, and you'll readily replace it when misplaced.
 You'll get one for your summer-camp bound niece and two for your new college student.
-Once someone in your circle or family starts the tradition of gifting little Classic Swiss Army knives, the primary challenge will be keeping track of who else has adopted the idea and who has which color of knife on which set of keys.
+Once someone in your circle or family starts the tradition of gifting little Classic Swiss Army knives, the primary challenge will be keeping track of who else has adopted the idea and who has which color n which set of keys.

 Lead knife reviewer Jediah Porter as a kid with his Victorinox Classic.
 The tiny handle is just right for small hands.
 Larger hands will mainly use the knife for lighter duty tasks.